-What is the cost of traveling in Indonesia?
-The answer to that lies in your travel style, where exactly you wish to travel in Indonesia, your accommodation of choice in Indonesia, what you want to eat in Indonesia and how far you want to travel across Indonesia.
-All these factors will contribute significantly to the cost of traveling in Indonesia, which is a massive archipelago of islands where, sometimes, the only practical means of transport is taking a flight.
+Your travel expenses in Indonesia will depend on your travel style, where exactly you wish to travel in Indonesia, your accommodation of choice in Indonesia, what you want to eat in Indonesia and how far you want to travel across Indonesia.
+All these factors will contribute significantly your Indonesia travel budget, which is a massive archipelago of islands where, sometimes, the only practical means of transport is taking an expensive flight.

-Our four months in Indonesia were characterised by lots of secluded beaches and lush local scenery on remote islands, sprinkled with some adventure and excitement, and punctuated with some distress every now and again, all of which, in some way or another contributed to our cost of traveling in Indonesia.
+Our four months in Indonesia were characterised by lots of secluded beaches and lush local scenery on remote islands, sprinkled with some adventure and excitement, and punctuated with some distress every now and again, all of which, in some way or another contributed to our travel expenses in Indonesia.

 Whilst traveling across the more popular Indonesian islands of Java, Bali and Lombok is very easy and affordable, traveling to more remote islands such as Sumba, Kei, and above all, Papua, is more complex and can be more expensive, even prohibitive to some budget travelers.

-We have noted down every single expense we made during our four months in Indonesia, and we have now sorted them out, so as to publish and share a full breakdown of all our costs and at the same time give you an idea of the cost of traveling in Indonesia, including travel to the more remote (and less touristy) parts, where we spent quite a lot of time!
+We have noted down every single expense we made during our four months in Indonesia, and we have now sorted them out, so as to publish and share a full breakdown of all our costs and at the same time give you an idea of the travel expenses in Indonesia, including travel to the more remote (and less touristy) parts, where we spent quite a lot of time!

 Having trouble booking flights to Indonesia?
 Try using Nusatrip!